Frozen Sushi: Why Analyze It?

 Drip Loss is the process by which food loses its texture and internal moisture upon defrosting.
 Often, when regular or inefficient freezers are used to freeze food, there is substantial internal damage to the cellular structure of the product.
 This causes the food to lose its weight and texture in the form of drip loss.
 This is a major issue for a lot of businesses because this leads to massive loss of inventory and reduction in product quality.

 Now that we are in the clear about the issues surrounding freezing, and have a good idea as to what drip loss and freezing thresholds are, we can now move onto the results of Flash Freezing.

-As seen in the pictures above, the sushi has been frozen completely from all directions via the 360° Degree cooling of the 3D Freezer.
+As seen in the pictures above, the sushi has been frozen completely from all directions via the 360° cooling of the Artlock Freezer.

-After an hour, the frozen sushi had defrosted completely and was ready to be tested to see if it had maintained its quality even after the intensive freezing and defrosting stages.
+After an hour of flash freezing, the flash frozen sushi had defrosted completely and was ready to be tested to see if the sushi had maintained its quality even after the intensive freezing and defrosting stages.